 The difference between hemp and marijuana lies in their THC content.
 Hemp, known in technical literature as Cannabis sativa L, has high CBD and low THC levels.
 For thousands of years, people used hemp as an industrial product.

-The amount of THC in hemp is not enough to get you high.
+The amount of THC in hemp is not enough to get you high, unlike tobacco or nicotine.
 It also follows that any CBD oil products made from industrial hemp will not get you high.